 Typology features of characters in the Indian Parhupati seal, as in all cultures, demonstrate that the five structural layers of expression are subconscious to artists, architects, builders and members of any culture.
 Early Indian seals compare well to Dilmun seals, partly due to stylistic exchange, but mainly due to universal archetype.
-General themes in the famous buffalo god Harappan seal include type 6 Capricornus; of ingress (here of the god), sacrifice, U-shaped (here of two letters, and of horns), volute (here of the podium bases), horned, and double-headed (here of two letters, and the main character).
+General themes in the famous buffalo god Harappan seal include type 6 Exile or Capricornus; of ingress (here of the god), sacrifice, U-shaped (here of two letters, and of horns), volute (here of the podium bases), horned, and double-headed (here of two letters, and the main character).

 Lively characters in a roundel on the back of an early Islamic Turkish metal mirror cast found in Iran, expresses the universal subconscious set of character features, sequence, polar markers, and time-frame orientation.
 After Islam banned figurative characters, calligraphy and geometric shapes took over the role of expressing archetypal structure; however it is difficult to ‘read’ or to demonstrate, for the lack of eyes, postures, items, species, social functions, clusters or groupings of characters.